Péter Magyar: Leaving Fidesz

+Fidesz, concerned about unwanted attention Magyar's appearances were drawing to Fidesz, launched initiatives to discredit him.
+Allegations started by pro-government newspapers and public figures tried to defame Magyar by accusing him of domestic violence.
+According to right-wing Journalist Zsolt Bayer, "we here in Fidesz have known for about ten years how he treats his wife".
+A police report from December 2020 was leaked and widely reported by government-affiliated media.
+It detailed aggressive behavior by Magyar toward his wife and the police officers who arrived at her request to intervene in a heated argument.
+Magyar said the report was "90% lies".

 Magyar continued publishing posts critical of figures associated with the government in the subsequent days, claiming that people friendly with or related to the prime minister, like his son-in-law István Tiborcz, had amassed enormous wealth hidden behind domestic private equity funds.
 On 15 March 2024, he held a rally attended by tens of thousands in Budapest at which he announced the formation of a new political party.
 According to polling conducted that month, around 15 percent of voters claimed they were "certain or highly likely" to vote for Magyar if he ran for office.